UW-Hydro/VIC/docs/Documentation/Definitions.md

 ### Ws
 The parameter Ws is the fraction of maximum soil moisture where non-linear baseflow occurs.
 As with the [`Ds`](#ds) parameter, this is generally adjusted during the calibration phase of applying the VIC model.
 Values for Ws are typically greater than 0.5.
 An initial value of 0.9 can be used.

+### quartz
+The parameter `quartz` describes the quartz content of the soil.

+### soil_density
+The parameter `soil_density` describes the soil particle density and a value of 2685 kg/m3 is typically used.

+### fs_active
+The parameter `fs_active` describes whether or not the frozen soil algorithm is activated for a grid cell.
+A value of 0 indicates that the frozen soil routine is not run for the grid cell even if soil temperatures fall below 0 C. A value of 1 indicates that the frozen soil routine is run.

+### veg_class
+The parameter `veg_class` refers to the vegetation class identification number.
+There have typically been 12 vegetation classes in VIC but newer versions of the model allow for more than 12 vegetation classes.

+### veg_descr
+The parameter `veg_descr` describes the vegetation class.

+### Nveg
+The parameter `Nveg` describes the number of active vegetation classes (or types) in a grid cell.

+### Cv
+The parameter `Cv` describes the fraction of the grid cell covered by each active vegetation class.

+### LAI
+LAI is the leaf area index, typically one value per month is used.
+If `VEGPARAM_LAI` is `TRUE` in the global parameter file, then each vegetation tile must inluce a line for LAI.

+### overstory
+`Overstory` is a flag to indicate if the current vegetation type has an overstory or not.
+A value of 1 indicates an overstory, a value of 0 indicates no overstory.

+### rarc
+The parameter `rarc` represents the architectural resistance of each vegetation type.
+It is typically set to ~2 s/m.

+### rmin
+The parameter `rmin` refers to the minimum stomatal resistance of each vegetation type.
+It is typically set to ~100 s/m.

+### RGL
+`RGL` is the minimum incoming shortwave radiation at which there will be transpiration.
+It typically has a value of 30 W/m2 for trees and for crops about 100 W/m2.

+### rad_atten
+The parameter `rad_atten` is the radiation attenuation factor.
+It is normally set to 0.5 but may need to be adjusted for high latitudes.

+### wind_atten
+The paraemeter `wind_atten` is the wind speed attenuation through the overstory.
+The default value is typically 0.5.

+### trunk_ratio
+The parameter `trunk_ratio` is the ratio of total tree height that refers to the trunk (does not include branches).
+The default value is typically 0.2.

+### albedo
+`albedo` refers to the shortwave albedo and is specific to each vegetation type.

+### veg_rough
+The parameter `veg_rough` refers to the roughness length of the vegetation type and is typically 0.123 * vegetation height.

+### displacement
+The parameter `displacement` is the vegetation displacement height and is typically 0.67 * vegetation height.